openstad/openstad-app/README.md

 WIP.

+###STATUS:
+Todo:
+- Finish setting all .env values correct for migrations and seeds
+- Update Dockerfiles in master branches of all GIT repo
+- Mount the frontend so changes are taking into effect

-STATUS: Dockerfiles and docker compose working for DEV machine.
+Dockerfiles and docker compose working for DEV machine.
-Todo: - Now need to make sure correct ENV values are set, make sure API uses the ENV values instead of JSON, run migrates on API and AUTH, and run basic seed or write instruction for first site

 A collection of subrepo's of the main servers of the Openstad application.